GDPR-Friendly Tactics for Growing Your Email Marketing List

 Also, make sure you try and get as many customer preferences and indicators for segmentation and personalisation purposes.
 Make it clear that these measures are to ensure individuals receive more relevant and tailored content.
 This will benefit both your brand and your subscribers.

-The game has changed for email marketers in the wake of new GDPR rules, but the future of email marketing is still bright.
+The game has changed for email marketers in the wake of GDPR rules, but the future of email marketing is still bright.
 Brands must just adapt their email strategy.
 Focus on building trust, providing transparently and convincing prospects and customers about the value of your marketing content.